Lauren Taylor (journalist)

-Lauren Taylor (born 11 May 1970) is an English broadcast journalist, currently working for Al Jazeera English.
+Lauren Taylor (born 11 May 1970) is an English broadcast journalist, currently working for BBC News.

 Education

 Taylor was educated at the Lycée international de Saint-Germain-en-Laye.
 She graduated with an MA from the University of Oxford.
 She then obtained a Diploma in Journalism from the City University in London.

 As well as her native English, Taylor is fluent in German and Italian and also speaks French[fluently?] and Arabic.

 Career

 ITV News

 Taylor joined ITV News in 1992 as a graduate trainee.
 She covered events such as the death of Princess Diana, the IRA bombing in Manchester, and ETA violence in Spain.
 In 2004, she became a political correspondent and reported on the 2004 US Presidential Election.
 The following year, she broadened her experience by becoming an economics correspondent, reporting on a range of business stories.

 Al Jazeera English

-Taylor has worked for Al Jazeera English since its launch in 2006.
-Initially, she was based at the main broadcast-centre, in Doha in Qatar, as a senior news anchor.
+Taylor worked for Al Jazeera English since its launch in 2006 till 2023.
+Initially, she was based at the main broadcast centre in Doha, Qatar, as a senior news anchor.

-She now works primarily as a London anchor on the flagship programme Newshour, presenting news of events across Europe and also conducting live interviews for updates and breaking news.
-She returns occasionally to Doha as a relief-anchor.
-Taylor was also seen on Al Jazeera America during that channel′s simulcast of Newshour.
+She worked primarily as a London anchor on the flagship programme Newshour, presenting news of events across Europe and also conducting live interviews for updates and breaking news.
+She used to return occasionally to Doha as a relief anchor.
+Taylor was also seen on Al Jazeera America during that channel's simulcast of Newshour.

-When based in Doha, Taylor also did stints as a field-correspondent, reporting on terrorism in Yemen, Lebanon, Egypt and Morocco.
-She also worked in Iraq, as an embedded-journalist with a US army unit searching for Improvised Explosive Devices (IED) in Baghdad.
+When based in Doha, Taylor also did stints as a field correspondent, reporting on terrorism in Yemen, Lebanon, Egypt and Morocco.
+She also worked in Iraq, as an embedded journalist with a US army unit searching for Improvised Explosive Devices (IED) in Baghdad.